Formonsus/vue-plugin-cli/README.md

 ```

 The wizzard will then prompt you for the following:
   - name: This is how your plugin will be named.
-Wizzard will use your current directory and create a new folder with the name you entered for your plugin.
+Wizzard will use your current directory to create a new folder with the name you entered for your plugin.

 ## Developing your Plugin